protofire/Cardano-Developer-Studio/cardano-smart-contracts-examples/README.md

 ### Dev Container

-The `devcontainer/` folder within the examples directory provides a ready-to-use development environment.
+The `devcontainer/` folder within the cardano-smart-contracts-examples directory provides a ready-to-use development environment.
 This folder contains all the necessary configurations for using Visual Studio Code's Remote - Containers extension.
 This setup offers a consistent and isolated development environment for your Plutus smart contract